Vom Eisenwald GSD

 Meet the breeder

-I'm Heather A., the breeder behind Vom Eisenwald GSD located in Woodland, WA.
-We breed German Shepherds with clarity, stable nerves, and sound structure, with a strong emphasis on what actually matters: genetics.
+I'm Heather and Garrett A., the breeder behind Vom Eisenwald GSD located in Woodland, WA.
+We breed German Shepherds with stable nerves, sound temperament, and correct structure, with a strong emphasis on what actually matters: genetics.
 The cornerstone of our program is simple.
 A dog can only become what its genetics allow.
-Training can shape behavior, but it cannot create nerve, clarity, or stability where it does not exist.
-That is why we prioritize proven, heavily titled pedigrees and carefully consider inbreeding coefficients to maintain strong genetic diversity.
-Our dogs are imported, health tested, and selected for what they truly are at their core, we focus on what is inherited.
-Raised in a structured, kid-filled home, our puppies are given a strong start and backed by genetics that support clear thinking, adaptability, and sound temperament.
-The result is a German Shepherd capable of thriving in active family homes, sport, or real-world working roles according to the strengths it was born with.
+Training can shape behavior, but it cannot create nerve, stability, or sound temperament.
+Those traits must be inherited.
+Preserving them requires intentional breeding, which is why we prioritize pedigrees built on titled, proven dogs that have demonstrated these qualities, while carefully managing inbreeding coefficients to maintain genetic diversity, health, and long-term consistency.
+Our dogs are imported, health tested, and selected for what they truly are at their core, with a deliberate focus on what is inherited.
+That selection is not only seen on paper, but proven daily in real life, as they live and function within a home of six children, navigating constant activity, noise, and unpredictability with stability, patience, and clarity.
+Raised with daily exposure to young children and small animals, our puppies benefit from early, consistent exposure that builds on their genetic foundation, shaping the confidence, adaptability, and real world resilience they are built for.
+The result is a German Shepherd capable of thriving in active family homes, sport, or real world working roles, according to the strengths it was born with.

 • Why did you start breeding?